Enchanting jade is back in style

 Jade has been used in Chinese culture for thousands of years.
 Ancient civilizations regarded it highly for ceremonial and ornamental purposes.
 Symbolically, jade represents virtue, purity, grace, and beauty.
 In traditional Chinese culture, women prize their jade bangles, sometimes not taking them off for months or years.
 The passing of a jade bangle from mother to daughter is a gift of love and a symbol of protection.

 Generous slabs of jade used in surprising ways

 Jade has long been cut in very particular, traditional ways.
 But newer designers have been breaking the mold.
 Dickson Yewn, a jeweler and artist, has said that he avoided the use of jade entirely early in his career because he thought the way jade was cut was not creative.
-These days, he’s embracing jade jewelry, but only when he can cut it to his preferences.
+These days, he’s embracing jade jade jewelry, but only when he can cut it to his preferences.

-Typically, you’ll find Yewn jade pieces cut into large, flat slabs, such as his pendant necklace with a flat slab of jade and smaller teardrops of jade descending from it.
+Typically, you’ll find Yewn jade pieces cut into large, flat slabs, such as his jade pendant necklace made with a flat slab of jade and smaller teardrops of jade descending from it.
 Yewn is best known for his jade ring from his Chinese Lattice collection.
 It features a rectangular slab of jade set on top of a latticed square shank.
 Former First Lady Michelle Obama wore the ring in 2011.

 Black is the new green

 Jade comes in all shades of green.
 But did you know there is also black jade?
 Lately, non-Asian brands like Cartier and De Grisogono have been embracing the use of black jade.
 It gives the jewelry a sophisticated edge and an ultra-modern look.
 The dark jade provides an excellent contrast when set against white gold and diamonds.